fenggeorgeyu/bitcoind-docker-deploy/README.md

 Check the `bitcoin.conf` file in the `_bitcoin/` folder.

-- `testnet=1` (the initial setting of this repo) will connect to the test net.
+- `testnet=1` (the initial setting of this repo) will connect to the *test net*.
 The test net is designed as a safer testing environment for developers.
-- `regtest=1` connect to the "regtest" net
+- `regtest=1` connect to the *regtest* net
-- If no network parameter is given, or uncommenting the above two parameters, the bitcoin core client will by default connect to the main net.
+- If no network parameter is given, or uncommenting the above two parameters, the bitcoin core client will by default connect to the *main net*.

 # use GNU make to control containers